overture-stack/website/markdown/documentation/guides/deployment/dataportal.md

 - `MAESTRO_ELASTICSEARCH_CLIENT_BASICAUTH_ENABLED` enables basic authentication for the Elasticsearch client

 - `MAESTRO_ELASTICSEARCH_INDEXES_ANALYSISCENTRIC_NAME` is the name of the analysis-centric Elasticsearch index.
-The value is `analysis-composer-index`, aligned with our previously created index
+The value is `analysis-conductor-index`, aligned with our previously created index

 - `MAESTRO_ELASTICSEARCH_INDEXES_ANALYSISCENTRIC_ALIAS` is the alias for the analysis-centric Elasticsearch index